cppsm/cppsm.github.io/index.md

 A single _target directory_ may simultaneously contain

 - a library in the `include/${name}` and `library` directories,
-- an executable test in the `testing` directory, and
+- any number of executable tests in the `testing` directory, and
 - an executable program in the `program` directory.

 Try the `cppsm hello` script.
 It generates a simple example project that has